Planning & Zoning

 If you are interesting in keeping bees on your property you will need to contact the Utah Department of Agriculture and Food to find out more information on what regulations will need to be followed and how to register your hive.

 If you live on a corner lot you need to be aware that you cannot obstruct the view of traffic by installing landscaping, fencing, or anything else higher than 2 feet in height within 30 feet of your intersecting property line.
-To see a diagram demonstrating this clear vision triangle, click here.
+View a diagram (PDF) demonstrating this clear vision triangle.

-The FEMA Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program (NFIP).
-Visit their website to find your official flood map, access a range of other flood hazard products, and take advantage of tools for better understanding flood risk. (msc.fema.gov)
+The Federal Emergency Management (FEMA) Flood Map Service Center (MSC) is the official public source for flood hazard information produced in support of the National Flood Insurance Program (NFIP).
+Visit their website to find your official flood map, access a range of other flood hazard products, and take advantage of tools for better understanding flood risk.

 Two or fewer animals or fowl ordinarily permitted in the house and kept for company or pleasure, such as dogs, cats, and canaries.
 More than a total of two such animals and fowl are not permitted as household pets.